jcgKenobi/MomWebsite/README.md

 ## 💝 Personal Touch

-This website was created as a special anniversary gift with:
+This website was created as a special birthday gift with:
-- Personalized word banks reflecting shared memories
+- Personalized word banks in English and Turkish
 - Custom statistics to track progress over time
 - Beautiful, modern design with smooth animations
 - Mobile-first approach for playing anywhere, anytime